Khristina Chess

 Books You'll Devour If You Liked The Nightingale by Kristin Hannah

-Find your next great read by exploring my reviews of these books you’ll devour if you liked The Nightingale by Kristin Hannah.
-All of them are set in another time period when one or more characters is struggling with a mystery, a war, sisterhood or other complicated family relationships, or some combination of those.
+So which books like The Nightingale should you read next?
+Discover your next great read in this roundup.
+All of these novels are set in another time period when one or more characters is struggling with a mystery, a war, sisterhood or other complicated family relationships, or some combination of those.
 I hope you find something that catches your interest.
 Happy reading!

 The Girl in the Blue Coat by Monica Hesse